REmatchChile/REmatch-javascript/README.md

 ```

 As you notice in the previous snippet, due the lack of garbage collection in JavaScript, the bindings **should be explicitly freed** when you are done with them.
 Otherwise, it will lead to memory leaks.

-## Usage Webpack

-One issue that you may encounter is that if you are using `REmatch-javascript` with `Webpack`, you may need to just ignore the polyfill for `module`, by setting:`resolve.fallback.module` to `false`.
-The rest should be fine.